 1- In particular cases, it is possible for growth of housing and property price index to be more than growth of general prices index.
 In these cases, it is necessary to adjust capital gain to inflation rate of the asset group.
+2- See table 1 for more details.

 One requirement of achieving the goal is to reduce housing demand in populous cities and provide incentives to non-immigration.
-Exemption underdeveloped and underprivileged areas from paying tax on capital gain of property and housing can motivate investors to pursue more growth of housing price in these areas.
+Exemption of underdeveloped and underprivileged areas from paying tax on capital gain of property and housing can motivate investors to pursue more growth of housing price in these areas.
 This policy can act as a stimulus, shifting capitals from more developed area towards less developed ones, and improving old textures with the aim of profit making.
-This situation will facilitate development of these areas;1 thus, will allay migration from less developed areas towards more developed ones.
+This situation will facilitate development of these areas; thus, will allay migration from less developed areas towards more developed ones.